peering-manager/peering-manager/docs/models/peering/internetexchangepeeringsession.md

 * `Autonomous System`: autonomous system of the remote peer.
 * `Internet Exchange`: Internet exchange providing a LAN and IP addresses for autonomous systems to peer.
+* `BGP Group`: group to which the BGP session belongs to.
 * `Password`: a password to secure a BGP session; it can be a clear text password or an encrypted one.
 In the latter case, make sure that the router will not try to encrypt the password again.